dzalf/A-very-nice-thermometer/README.md

 This project consists of a decorative piece which its only purpose is to display the current temperature of your room...and nothing else :stuck_out_tongue_winking_eye: . **See images below!**

 It uses an Arduino Pro Micro Leonardo and the TI LM95071 as the temperature probe; a digital SPI sensor for which I developed a [library](https://github.com/dzalf/LM95071_Temperature_Sensor).
-The display is a (cute) DL430M.
+The display is a (cute) [DL430M](https://www.electronicaembajadores.com/en/Productos/Detalle/SMDL430M/semiconductors/led-diodes/dl430m-numeric-red-display-3-digits).

 The PCB files were drawn in kiCAD and the schematics for the main board and daughter board are included.

+**Brief description**
 The uploaded firmware drives a CD4511, a BCD to 7 segment decoder/driver.
 The cathodes from the display are sequentially switched and driven using BC850 SMD transistors.
+The intensity of the display is controlled through a PWM signal adjusted by a tiny preset onboard.

+**Notes**
-This is the first revision of this project.
-It has been tested and during this stage a minor issue was found on the wiring of the display driver.
-The intensity of the display is controlled through a PWM signal adjusted by a tiny preset onboard
+Please keep in mind that this is the first revision of this project.

+It has been fully tested and during this stage minor issues were found on the wiring of the display driver and the regulator section.
+Please read the issues/disclaimer [file]()

 Cheers :beer: